nforystek/ohming/README.md

 that is at the own risk of any and all end user, plug-ins, flashing or creating.

-To discuss with the mono-polys' themselves, refer to any chrome in audit vision, or consult the Github project repository "neotext" VB source "optical illusions."
+To discuss with the mono-polys' themselves, refer to any chrome in audit vision, or consult the Github project repository "neotext" VB source "OpticalIllusions."